-This is not to say that ed is the same as the TECO found on some DEC computers.
+This is not to say that ed is the same as the TECO found on today's DEC computers.
 For one thing, TECO is character-oriented while ed is line-oriented.
 It seems rather a case of "common ancestry."

 During the 1970's, the editor went through countless revisions.
 Nearly every university had its own modified versions of ed and qed; some had several modified versions.
 Jay Michlin of Bell Labs wrote (in IBM assembler) a QED for IBM's mainframe TSO; this was released to Universities in the mid-70's.
-This was, in fact, one of my (Darwin) earlier exposures to the UNIX philosophy; around 1975, I heard about a "spiffy new editor" for TSO (the IBM mainframe Time Sharing Option), so ordered and installed it on the TSO system at the University of Toronto.
-And, of course, ed would visit Berkeley and, while there, mutate into ex and vi.
+This was, in fact, one of my (Darwin) earlier exposures to the UNIX philosophy; around 1975, I heard about a "spiffy new editor" for TSO, so ordered and installed it on the TSO system at the University of Toronto.